saranshbansal/learn-aws/LAST_MINUTE_TIPS.md

     - Set the AWS Region you wish to import to.
     - Import the public SSH key into the new Region.
 - A Reserved Instance billing benefit can apply to a maximum of 3600 seconds (one hour) of instance usage per clock-hour.
 You can run multiple instances concurrently, but can only receive the benefit of the Reserved Instance discount for a total of 3600 seconds per clock-hour; instance usage that exceeds 3600 seconds in a clock-hour is billed at the On-Demand rate.
+- A `launch template` is an instance configuration template that an Auto Scaling group uses to launch EC2 instances.
+Modifying an existing launch template is not possible.
+- Run custom shell scripts while launching EC2 instance: use `user data` while launching EC2

 ## EBS